danpowell88/home/README.md

 ### General
 * ~~Implement outside rooms (LaundryOutside, Patio, GymOutside, GarageSide, FrontEntry)~~
-* Dont trigger lights to turn on when presence ended, just start timer
+* ~~Dont trigger lights to turn on when presence ended, just start timer~~
-* Ensure light triggers all obey "motion enabled" and rename to be more generic
+* ~~Ensure light triggers all obey "motion enabled" and rename to be more generic~~
 * Security notifications when doors/windows/covers opened and sleeping or not home
 * Implement concept of supplemental lighting for feature lights
 * Implement motion hours of operation override (maybe)
 * Ignore lights on based on lux
+* Set google home volume based on time of day / bed presence

 ### Presence
 * Turn off lights and devices when left home